 Coverage and Data Speeds

-Data was consistent and reliable throughout the country, alternating between 3G and 4G depending on the area.
-Speeds ranged from 2Mbps to 15Mbps, and service was reliable — I made several calls with WhatsApp audio during my stay, and had no major interruptions in any of them.
+Data was consistent and reliable throughout the country, with 3G/HSPA+ speeds ranging from 2-15Mbps.
+I made several calls with WhatsApp audio during my stay, and had no major interruptions in any of them.
 LTE speeds are capped at 75Mbps on the tourist plans.